 June 28th, 2009: Searching ideal candidates through Facebook for my fraternity, I message an individual and invite him over to my apartment to share with him a presentation of the fraternity.
 Instead, he catches me off-guard with some questions, and a simple link.
 I reviewed the link with him.
 I didn’t recall this type of presentation being introduced to me during my twenty-three years of schooling.
 I ended up making a statement that would eventually lead me to view others with respect, love, and dignity.

 Looking back today, I have to admit that I was living a reckless life that would have ended up in more confusion and destruction.
 I couldn’t have lived that way anymore.
 I decided to forgive those who had attacked me in the past.
 I also had to decide whether to accept the gift of forgiveness for all of my own rebellion, or keep digging a grave for myself.

 What I am about to share with you is something that might cause more questions, doubts, or even anger, but please take the time to hear me out.
 People who have suffered for too long have been changed, and as a result, have been a testimony to others.
-For instance, my parents were impacted by my transformation and they have been changed.
+For instance, family members were impacted by my transformation and they have been changed.
 Here’s the basic message:

 There is freedom knowing that we were created for a purpose, and that we are NOT an accident.